-As I said earlier, I have a lot of compressor plugins that have their uses and sometimes are more appropriate for a situation than The Rocket, but if I had to choose one compressor plugin, my “desert island” comp would be The Rocket from Stillwell Audio.
+As I said earlier, I have a lot of compressor plugins that have their uses and sometimes are more appropriate for a situation than The Rocket, but if I had to choose one compressor plugin, my “desert island” comp would probably be this one.

 You can get yourself an evaluation copy for free here http://www.stillwellaudio.com/plugins/rocket-compressor/